River Phoenix: Early life

-Children of God cult
+South America: Children of God cult

-In 1973, the family joined the religious cult known as the Children of God.
-His family settled in Caracas, Venezuela, where the Children of God had stationed them to work as missionaries and fruit gatherers.
+From the age of three to seven Phoenix lived in Venezuela, Puerto Rico, and Mexico, where his parents were doing missionary work.
+In 1973, the family had joined the religious cult known as the Children of God and settled in Caracas, Venezuela, where the Children of God had stationed them to work as missionaries and fruit gatherers.

 According to Vanity Fair, Phoenix was raped at the age of four.
-In an interview with Details magazine in November 1991, Phoenix stated he lost his virginity at age four to other children while in the Children of God, but he had "blocked it out."
+In an interview with Details magazine in November 1991, Phoenix stated he lost his virginity at age four to other children while in the Children of God, but he had "blocked it out".
 In 2019, his brother Joaquin would claim that River was joking, saying, "It was literally a joke, because he was so tired of being asked ridiculous questions by the press."
 Although Phoenix rarely talked about the cult, he was quoted in an article published in Esquire in 1994 as having said, "They're disgusting, they're ruining people's lives."

+Return to the US

-Arlyn and John eventually grew disillusioned with the "Church" and left the cult in 1977.
+Arlyn and John eventually grew disillusioned with the "Church" and left the cult in 1977, and by the time Phoenix was nine years of age he was again living in the US, in Los Angeles.